shopware/docs/guides/plugins/apps/storefront/customize-templates.md

 This is simply extending the `logo.html.twig` file from the Storefront bundle.
 If you would leave the file like that, it wouldn't change anything, as you are currently just extending from the original file with no overrides.

 To replace the logo with some custom text, take a look at the block called `layout_header_logo_link` in the original file.
-Its contents creates an anchor tag, which is not necessary for our case anymore, so this seems to be a great block to override.
+Its contents create an anchor tag, which is not necessary for our case anymore, so this seems to be a great block to override.

 To override it now, just add the very same block into your custom file and replace its contents: